Traveling so easy a Gingerbread can do it!

 In some areas signs are in both English and Chinese, but not everywhere.
 We encountered very few English-speaking people other than tourists.
-We used the Google Translate app every day to read menus, tickets, signs, and labels, and translate conversations with taxi drivers.
+We used the Google Translate app to read menus, tickets, signs, and labels, and translate conversations with taxi drivers.

 Manners are a bit different.

 Prepare to be last in line.

 There was very little personal space in crowded areas and we were invisible as we waited in line.
 We were cut in front of, ran past, or pushed out of the way.
-Mitch was handing his money to a cashier to purchase a ticket for the ferry.
+Mitch was handing his money to a cashier to purchase a ferry ticket.
 A man stepped in the small space between Mitch and the window to start a new transaction.
 After the man received his ticket, the cashier continued with our purchase as if there was no interruption.

 It’s unusual to order only alcoholic beverages at a restaurant.

-In Beijing, we asked our guide if there was a bar nearby we could have a drink at before a show.
+In Beijing, we asked our guide if there was a bar nearby to have a drink before a show.
 He was confused by this question.
-After some explaining, he laughed and said no, if we’re drinking, we’re eating.
-Still wanting to grab a drink, we sat down at a table in a nearby restaurant, held up 2 fingers, and said Ting Tao.
-Our waiter returned with chop sticks, plates, and menus.
+After some explaining, he laughed and shook his head no, when we’re drinking, we’re eating.
+Ignoring this knowledge, we sat down at a table in a nearby restaurant, held up 2 fingers, and said Ting Tao.
+Our waiter returned with chop sticks, plates, menus, and no Ting Taos.
 Mitch walked to the cooler, pointed to 2 beers, and tried to hand back the menus.
-We received our 2 beers, but regretfully caused a lot of confusion.
+We received our 2 beers and ordered some dumplings, but regretfully caused a lot of confusion.

 USD are not accepted most places.